-For the current status of my Federal lawsuit to restore Loaded Open Carry to California, Click Here!
+For more information on the current status of my Federal lawsuit to restore Loaded Open Carry to California, Click Here!

 On December 11, 2012 the 7th Circuit Court of Appeals overturned an Illinois state law which is identical to the 1967 California law my lawsuit seeks to overturn.

 In November 2013 the 9th Circuit Court of Appeals established a framework for evaluating Second Amendment cases.
 The burden was on California Attorney General Harris to prove that firearms were not openly carried at the time of ratification of the Second Amendment (1791) and to prove that bans on Open Carry do not burden that right.
 She did neither.